FBI search of Mar-a-Lago: Claims of declassifying all documents

 On August 12, Trump posted to Truth Social claiming that the documents he brought to Mar-a-Lago were "all declassified" before he left office.
 That day, his office issued a statement admitting that he had frequently taken home classified documents and further claiming that he had issued a "standing order" that anything he took home was automatically and "instantly" declassified.
-(His lawyers said on September 20 that they were refraining from mentioning Trump's claim of a "standing order" in court as it might reveal a potential defense in a future indictment.)
+On June 29, 2023, government attorneys responded to a Freedom of Information Act request from Bloomberg News, saying they found no record of any such standing order.

-Kash Patel told Breitbart in May 2022 that Trump, before leaving office, had declassified material but that "White House counsel failed to generate the paperwork to change the classification markings" and this is why some documents recovered by the National Archives in January 2022 had classification markings.
 Sections of the Code of Federal Regulation addressing declassification require markings that are "uniformly and conspicuously applied to leave no doubt about the declassified status of the information and who authorized the declassification".
+Speaking to Breitbart in May 2022, discussing the documents that NARA had recovered the previous January, Kash Patel blamed White House lawyers for not having done the paperwork to remove the classification markings to conform to Trump's order.

 Except for Kash Patel, former Trump administration officials said they never heard of such a "standing order" issued by Trump, and labeled the claim false.